WMDA/NFACT/README.md

   -e EXCLUSION, --exclusion EXCLUSION
                         Path to an exclusion mask.
 Will reject pathways passing through locations given by this mask -S [STOP ...], --stop [STOP ...]
                         Use wtstop and stop in the tractography.
-Takes a file path to a JSON file containing stop and wtstop masks, JSON keys must be stopping_mask and wtstop_mask.
-Argument can be used with the --filetree, in that case no JSON file is needed.
+Takes a file path to a json file containing stop and wtstop masks, JSON keys must be stopping_mask and wtstop_mask.
+Argument can be used with the --filetree, in that case no json file is needed.
+  -sr SEEDREF, --seedref SEEDREF
+                        Reference volume to define seed space used by probtrackx.
+Default is MNI space.

 Parallel Processing arguments:
   -n N_CORES, --n_cores N_CORES
-                        If should parallel process and with how many cores
+                        If should parallel process locally and with how many cores.
+This parallelizes the number of subjects.
+If n_cores exceeds subjects nfact_pp sets this argument to be the number of subjects.
+If nfact_pp is being used on one subject then this may slow down processing.

 Cluster Arguments:
   -C, --cluster         Use cluster enviornment